 Here is what your cake will look like right out of the pan.

-I made my cinnamon whipped cream without issue and of course the blades are dishwasher safe.
+I made my cinnamon whipped cream without issue.

 Have a slice or two.
 I know you will enjoy it.